gauteh/sfy/sfy-buoy/README.md

 ### Features

+* defmt-serial: logs defmt-messages over serial rather than RTT.
+So that you can read messages without a hardware-debugger.
+See `make defmt-serial`.

 * continuous: transmits data continuously, at the cost of power.

 * 20hz: set output sample rate of waves to 20Hz, rather than 52hz.